 Crown Castle's board, including through its committees, oversees climate-related risks as part of its broader annual enterprise risk assessment.
 The risk assessment process takes place throughout the year at regularly scheduled meetings of the board and its committees.
-The Nominating, Environmental, Social and Governance Committee (NESG Committee) assists the board in overseeing our environmental, social and governance (ESG) strategies, goals and initiatives and receives quarterly updates from senior management regarding our ESG risks, opportunities, initiatives and progress toward our ESG goals.
-The NESG Committee engages in a question-and-answer session regarding the information relayed during the quarterly ESG update and provides feedback to our executive management team (EMT), as they deem necessary or appropriate.
-Our ESG materials, including our ESG report, the content on our ESG webpage and our ESG materiality assessment, are presented at least annually to the NESG Committee.
+The Nominating and Governance Committee assists the board in overseeing our sustainability strategies, goals and initiatives and receives quarterly updates from senior management regarding related risks, opportunities, priorities, initiatives and progress toward our goals.
+The Nominating and Governance Committee engages in a question-and-answer session regarding the information relayed during the quarterly sustainability update and provides feedback to our Executive Management Team ("EMT") as they deem necessary or appropriate.
+Our sustainability materials, including our Sustainability Report, the content on our sustainability webpage and our Materiality Assessment Map, are presented at least annually to the Nominating and Governance Committee.

 Our EMT, which reports on sustainability matters to the board, leads the management and execution of our sustainability priorities within the company.
-Our Executive Vice President & Chief Financial Officer (EVP & CFO, or "CFO") and the EVP & General Counsel monitor and are responsible for overseeing environmental matters, and our CFO oversees Crown Castle's credit facility and its sustainability-linked key performance indicators.
-These officers are appointed by the board and report to our President & Chief Executive Officer (CEO) and the board.
+Our Executive Vice President & Chief Financial Officer ("CFO") and the EVP & General Counsel monitor and are responsible for overseeing environmental matters, and our CFO oversees Crown Castle's credit facility and its sustainability-linked key performance indicators.
+These officers are appointed by the board and report to our Interim President & Chief Executive Officer ("CEO") and the board.
 Other senior-level officers within Crown Castle are also charged with managing specific sustainability matters.